4.7.1.3. Dihedral angles analysis — MDAnalysis.analysis.dihedrals

 selections of residues is not carefully filtered to only include those

-residues with both sidechain dihedrals then a ValueError
+residues with both sidechain dihedrals then a ValueError with the

 message Too many or too few atoms selected is raised.